Linear Aggregation in Tree-based Estimators: Interpretability

 \section{Interpretability}

-In this section, we want to show how linear aggregation can be used to create more interpretable trees and we demonstrate this with a large data set about voter turnout.
+In this section, we wish to show how linear aggregation can be used to create more interpretable estimators, and we illustrate this by analyzing a large voter turnout experiment.
 We will show the usefulness of linear aggregation to better understand the heterogeneity in the data.
-We first outline the problem of estimating the Conditional Average Treatment Effect and summarize a few results from the literature before applying LRF to the data set.
+We first introduce the data set used, outline the problem of estimating the Conditional Average Treatment Effect (CATE), and then apply LRF to the data set to estimate the CATE.